 In her prior position as DBH’s Adult Forensic Services Program Manager II, Dr. Yoshioka addressed the needs of the adult forensic population by effectively managing specialized outpatient treatment programs through partnerships with key members of the criminal justice system including San Bernardino County Sheriff, Probation, Public Defender District Attorney, and local law enforcement, mental health courts, hospitals, parole and state prisons.
 In addition, since 2008, Dr. Yoshioka has worked in collaboration with the San Bernardino County Sheriff Department as part of the CIT Committee, facilitating a robust behavioral health training program accessible to all law enforcement personnel throughout the County.
 The guidance of the committee provides law enforcement personnel with techniques to effectively address the multi-layered needs of individuals who may be experiencing a mental health crisis by diverting these individuals to supportive community resources rather than local hospitals or jails.
 Through these programs, facilities and partnerships, Dr. Yoshioka is an key contributor to DBH’s mission of providing individuals, families, and communities’ with access to services that promote prevention, intervention, wellness, recovery, and resiliency.

 Captain Daniel Lamm (Ret.), Secretary - California Highway Patrol.
-With 35 years of public safety experience with the California Highway Patrol (CHP), Captain Danny Lamm is currently assigned as the Commander of the Capitol Protection Section.
-His responsibilities include the management of the CHP Capitol Police, Special Weapons and Tactical Mounted Patrol, Bicycle Patrol, Hazardous Device Detail, and Criminal Investigations.
-Well versed in public safety, Captain Lamm is a California Peace Officer Standards and Training Master Instructor who has designed and implemented training courses for over 10,000 Highway Patrol employees statewide.
+With 35 years of public safety experience with the California Highway Patrol (CHP), Captain (Ret.)
+Danny Lamm was assigned as the Commander of the Capitol Protection Section.
+His responsibilities included the management of the CHP Capitol Police, Special Weapons and Tactical Mounted Patrol, Bicycle Patrol, Hazardous Device Detail, and Criminal Investigations.
+Well versed in public safety, Captain Lamm was a California Peace Officer Standards and Training Master Instructor who had designed and implemented training courses for over 10,000 Highway Patrol employees statewide.
 He was tasked with the development and implementation of the CHP Mental Illness Response Program, including new training curriculum for all CHP employees depending on their level of public exposure and job functions.

 Captain Ray Sweeney, Treasurer - La Mesa PD.
 A member of the PERT Coordinating Council, Captain Ray Sweeney is currently the Commander for the Services Division of the La Mesa Police Department.
 After 26 years in the Active Army/ California Army National Guard, serving two overseas combat tours, he retired as a Sergeant Major in 2012.
 Captain Sweeney joined the La Mesa Police Department in 2001, holding several assignments including Patrol Officer, Master Officer, Range Master, Defensive Tactics and Less Lethal Instructor, Detective, and Narcotic Task Force Officer.
 Prior to his promotion to Captain, he was the Commander for the Department’s Special Response Team (SWAT) and served as the PERT Coordinator for LMPD.
 Captain Sweeney also serves as a representative for the Regional Task Force on Homelessness and was instrumental in developing the Department’s Homeless Outreach Team.